Morgan Schneiderlin

-Morgan Fernand Gérard Schneiderlin ([mɔʁgan ʃnedɛʁlɛ̃]; born 8 November 1989) is a French professional footballer who plays as a defensive midfielder for Western Sydney Wanderers in the A-League on loan from Nice.
+Morgan Fernand Gérard Schneiderlin ([mɔʁgan ʃnedɛʁlɛ̃]; born 8 November 1989) is a French former professional footballer who played as a defensive midfielder.

 Schneiderlin began his career with Strasbourg, before moving to England to join Southampton in June 2008.
 He made 261 appearances across all competitions in seven seasons at the club, and was in the teams which earned consecutive promotions to reach the Premier League.
 He joined Manchester United for a potential £27 million fee in July 2015, but left for Everton in January 2017 for a fee of up to £24 million.
 He joined Nice in June 2020.

 After representing France at all levels from under-16 onwards, Schneiderlin made his senior international debut in 2014.
 He was included in their squads for the 2014 FIFA World Cup and UEFA Euro 2016.

 Club career

 Strasbourg

 Born in Obernai, Alsace, Schneiderlin started playing football with his friends at the SR Zellwiller football ground, but began his career later with the major regional club Strasbourg's youth ranks in 1995, after members of his family brought him to one of the club's scouting sessions when he was five years old.
 After 10 years moving through the youth ranks, he signed his first professional contract with the club in 2005 and debuted for the B-team later that year.
 In 2006, he made his professional debut with the senior side and would go on to make four more appearances for the club, before being sold following the club's relegation during the 2007–08 Ligue 1 season.